Skip to content

 How to Get There

-The Nagarkot Dhulikhel Trek 2 night 3 days is easily accessible from Kathmandu.
+The Nagarkot Dhulikhel Trek, a 2-night, 3-day trek, is easily accessible from Kathmandu.
 You can take a private vehicle, taxi, or local bus to reach Nagarkot, and from there, begin your trek.
 The road journey takes approximately 1-1.5 hours, and local buses depart regularly from the bus park in Kathmandu.

 Conclusion